Featz/web-scraping-search-yapo.cl/README.md

 # web-scraping-search-yapo.cl
-Sends by email the daily new items from a search.
+Sends by email the daily new items from a search (https://www.yapo.cl/)